since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 Starting at 2nd level, you can use your Channel Divinity to harness the energy of the forge, banishing darkness and dealing radiant damage to your foes.

 As an action, you present your sacred weapon, and any magical darkness within 30 feet of you is dispelled.
 Additionally, each hostile creature within 30 feet of you must make a Constitution saving throw.
 A creature takes radiant damage equal to 2d10 + your cleric level on a failed saving throw, and half as much damage on a successful one.
 A creature that has total cover from you is not affected.

+You may also trigger this Channel Divinity effect as a reaction when a creature hits or misses you with a melee attack.

 #### Divine Strike
 At 6th level, you gain the ability to infuse your weapon strikes with the power of the forge.
 Once on each of your turns when you hit a creature with your sacred weapon, you can cause the attack to deal an extra 2d6 radiant damage to the target.
 When you reach 14th level, the extra damage increases to 3d6.